dy/sprae/docs.md

 ## Signals

-Default signals can be replaced with _preact-signals_ alternative:
+Default signals can be replaced with any _preact-signals_ compatible alternative:

 ```js
 import sprae, { signal, computed, effect, batch, untracked } from 'sprae';